Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

 \section{Sparse physics-informed discovery of empirical relations}

-In order for a data-driven approach to identify a sufficiently general model, the data must exhibit enough variation to sample the state space of the physical problem \citep{schaeffer2018}.
+It is well known that, in order for a data-driven approach to identify a sufficiently general mathematical model, the data must exhibit enough variation to sample the state space of the physical problem \citep{schaeffer2018}.
 Here, this is accomplished by using the numerical solution of a high-Reynolds number flow through a rectangular channel from the Johns Hopkins University turbulence database (\url{http://turbulence.pha.jhu.edu/Channel_Flow.aspx}).
 The data set includes the flow velocity ${\bi u}$ and pressure $p$ fully resolved in space and time.
 The channel dimensions are $L_x\times L_y\times L_z\times L_t=8\pi\times 2\times 3\pi\times 26$ (in nondimensional units) and the data are stored on a spatiotemporal grid of size $2048\times 512\times 1536\times 4000$.
-The viscosity is $\nu=5\times 10^{-5}$ and the corresponding friction Reynolds number is $Re_\tau \sim 1000$.
+The (nondimensional) viscosity is $\nu=5\times 10^{-5}$ and the corresponding friction Reynolds number is $Re_\tau \sim 10^3$.
 A representative snapshot of the data is shown in Figure \ref{fig:domains}.

 The immense size of the entire data set comprising $2.6\times 10^{13}$ ``measurements'' illustrates the challenges faced by a purely data-driven approach.
 The locality property radically reduces the number of possible functional relations between measurements by constraining these to a small spatiotemporal neighborhood of a given point.
 In particular, for smooth continuous fields, such functional relations have to be expressed in terms of their values and partial derivatives.
 For systems that are invariant with respect to spatial and temporal translation, a functional relation can be expressed in the form of a Volterra series